tobento-ch/app-http/README.md

 // ...
 ```

-It handles the following exceptions:
+It handles the following exceptions as well as the [Http Exceptions](#http-exceptions):

 | As Code | Exception |
 | --- | --- |